 In-house training: Every month, training on various learning, innovative modules and methods are conducted in the school for the teachers.
 Workshops and field trips are also held.
 Once every month, a talk followed by interactive sessions with talented and inspirational speakers has helped create a vibrant and cross-cultural, curiosity-driven “will” amongst teachers.

-Teachers attend education conferences across the country regularly to gain insight into the current status of education practices and contribute to policies and advocacy for better practices.
+Teachers regularly attend education conferences across the country to gain insight into the current status of education practices and contribute to policies and advocacy for better practices.

 THE ORIENTATION INITIATIVE